faheemshaikh121010/ecs-fargate-terraform/README.md

-Here's a  brief explanation  of the entire project you just completed:
+Here's a  brief explanation  of the entire project

 ---
 Architecture Diagram